alshapton/MC6800Catalogue/source/Documents/Reference/@MEK6800D2-EVAL-KIT-BROCHURE.rst

 ..
 Note::

-   Note that this document was obtained with, and will be stored with: :ref:`EDUCATOR-II Brochure <EDUCATOR-II-BROCHURE>`
+   Note that this document was obtained with, and will be stored with M6800 Evaluation Kit II Brochure:

 .. rubric:: Collection Information